 Mexico has attracted attention among academics, civil servant and politicians interested in home state policies towards their emigrants.
 In some instances, its policies have even been copied by other governments.
 Many reasons —which we will discuss in this chapter— may explain this interest in Mexico: the size of its population abroad, its concentration in one destination country, the economic impact of migrants on the home country and the rapid development of most of these policies over the last two decades.
 Indeed, while Mexican authorities’ expertise in this field is acknowledged today, Mexico also used to be known for its negative discourse towards emigrants and its absence of policies.

-describe the historical evolution of Mexican migration to the United States and how it has been managed by both governments. also underline the main characteristics of contemporary emigrantsto analysis of the policies and institutions directed towards emigrants that have been implemented by Mexican authorities on the national and subnational level.
-Due to the number of policies and institutions that have been set up in recent years, most politically relevant: the Paisano program, the Program for Mexican Communities Abroad, the 3x1 matching fund program, the legislation on dual citizenship, the consular identity card, the creation of the Institute for Mexicans Abroad (IME) and its consultative council (CCIME) and lastly, the right to vote from abroad.
-Over the course of this analysis, that the transformation of Mexico’s attitude towards its emigrants is strongly connected to the evolution of its political regime.
-For this reason, the last part of the the evolution of power relations between the emigrant community and the Mexican state through the lens of the external voting debate, which illustrates both the influence of the community and the fear it creates among certain domestic political actors.
+This chapter will briefly describe the historical evolution of Mexican migration to the United States and how it has been managed by both governments.
+It will also underline the main characteristics of contemporary emigrants, then turning to analysis of the policies and institutions directed towards emigrants that have been implemented by Mexican authorities on the national and sub-national level.
+Due to the number of policies and institutions that have been set up in recent years, attention will be focused on those that are most politically relevant: the Paisano program, the Program for Mexican Communities Abroad, the 3x1 matching fund program, the legislation on dual citizenship, the consular identity card, the creation of the Institute for Mexicans Abroad (IME) and its consultative council (CCIME) and lastly, the right to vote from abroad.
+Over the course of this analysis, it will be shown that the transformation of Mexico’s attitude towards its emigrants is strongly connected to the evolution of its political regime.
+For this reason, the last part of the chapter will discuss the evolution of power relations between the emigrant community and the Mexican state through the lens of the external voting debate, which illustrates both the influence of the community and the fear it creates among certain domestic political actors.

 History and geography of migration